56212 Zip Code Natural Disasters and Weather Extremes

 Historical Earthquake Events

-No historical earthquake events that had recorded magnitudes of 3.5 or above found in or near 56735 Zip Code.
+A total of 1 historical earthquake event that had a recorded magnitude of 3.5 or above found in or near 56212 Zip Code.

 Historical Tornado Events

 A total of 26 historical tornado events that had recorded magnitude of 2 or above found in or near 56212 Zip Code.

 |Distance (miles)||Date||Magnitude||Start Lat/Log||End Lat/Log||Length||Width||Fatalities||Injuries||Property Damage||Crop Damage||Affected County|

 |12.7||1955-08-28||2||45°07'N / 96°35'W||1.50 Miles||33 Yards||0||0||25K||0||Grant|